Witold Pilecki: Resistance

 On 9 November 1939 in Warsaw, Major Włodarkiewicz, Second Lieutenant Pilecki, Second Lieutenant Jerzy Maringe, Jerzy Skoczyński, and brothers Jan and Stanisław Dangel founded the Secret Polish Army (Tajna Armia Polska, TAP), one of the first underground organizations in Poland.
 Włodarkiewicz became its leader, while Pilecki became TAP's organizational head as it expanded to cover Warsaw, Siedlce, Radom, Lublin, and other major cities in central Poland.
 As cover, Pilecki worked as manager of a cosmetics storehouse.
 From 25 November 1939 until May 1940, he was TAP's inspector and chief of staff.
 From August 1940, he headed its 1st branch (organization and mobilization).

 TAP was based on Christian ideological values.
 While Pilecki wanted to avert a religious mission so as not to alienate potential allies, Włodarkiewicz blamed Poland's defeat on its failure to create a Catholic nation and wanted to remake the country by appealing to right-wing groups.
-In the spring of 1940, Pilecki saw that Włodarkiewicz's views had become more anti-semitic and that he had put ultranationalist dogma into their newsletter, Znak; Włodarkiewicz had also entered into talks about a merger with the far-right underground, including a group that had offered Nazi Germany a Polish puppet government.
+In the spring of 1940, Pilecki saw that Włodarkiewicz's views had become more antisemitic and that he had put ultranationalist dogma into their newsletter, Znak; Włodarkiewicz had also entered into talks about a merger with the far-right underground, including a group that had offered Nazi Germany a Polish puppet government.
 To stop him, Pilecki went to Colonel Stefan Rowecki, chief of a rival resistance group, the Union of Armed Struggle (Związek Walki Zbrojnej, ZWZ), which called for equal rights for Jews, gathered intelligence on German atrocities, and delivered it by courier to the Western Allies in an attempt to gain their involvement.
 The ZWZ had alerted the Polish Government-in-Exile that the Germans were inciting Polish hatred against the Jews, and that this might lead to the rise of a Polish Quisling.

 Pilecki called for TAP to submit to Rowecki's authority, but Włodarkiewicz refused and issued a manifesto that the future Poland had to be Christian, based on national identity, and that those who opposed the idea should be "removed from our lands".
 Pilecki refused to swear the proposed oath.
-In August, Włodarkiewicz announced at a TAP meeting that they would, after all, join the mainstream underground with Rowecki – and that it has been proposed that Pilecki should infiltrate the Auschwitz concentration camp.
+In August, Włodarkiewicz announced at a TAP meeting that they would, after all, join the mainstream underground with Rowecki – and that it had been proposed that Pilecki should infiltrate the Auschwitz concentration camp.
 Little was known about how the Germans ran the then-new camp, which was thought to be an internment camp or large prison rather than a death camp.
 Włodarkiewicz said it was not an order but an invitation to volunteer, though Pilecki saw it as a punishment for refusing to back Włodarkiewicz's ideology.
 Nevertheless, he agreed, which years later led to him being described in many sources as having volunteered to infiltrate Auschwitz.